HybridThingsLab/robodada/README.md

 Andreas Kraus

 ### contact
-Any questions or Feedback?
+Any questions or feedback?
 Get in [contact](mailto:robodada@hybridthings.com) with us.

 ## Credits
 ROBODADA is built upon elements of other open source projects and libraries.